Privacy & cookies

 Your privacy is very important to TfL, and we take all necessary measures to ensure your personal information is properly protected and secured.
 This includes having appropriate technical and organisational arrangements to secure your information.
 TfL will never send an unsolicited message asking you to provide your password, financial details or other sensitive information by email or through a link.

 TfL are currently working with London Councils and some London boroughs to deliver a rental e-scooter trial for London.
-The trial began on 7 June 2021 and will run for at least 12 months, with three e-scooter operators taking part.
-More details can be found in the press release.
+The trial began on 7 June 2021 and was originally set to run for at least 12 months, with three e-scooter operators taking part.
+The trial was initially extended for 6 months, up to November 2022.
+However, in line with the Department for Transport's move to allow e-scooter trials to extend until May 2024, TfL have extended the trial in London until May 2024, and have procured three operators to continue the trial from September 2023.
+More details can be found in the current press release.

 Some of the data shared with TfL will have originally been provided by e-scooter hirers during their use of the operator's services and when responding to surveys.
 To ensure our approach to the collection of this data is appropriate we have carried out privacy assessments and have taken steps to ensure any personal information collected is limited, for example ensuring data is aggregated and depersonalised where possible.
 TfL will not use any data shared with us to identify specific individuals.